Should I use an Accountant or TurboTax?

 Pros of Using Turbotax

-TurboTax small business software automates the prep process, which is often the most tedious step for the client.
+Turbo Tax automates the prep process, which is often the most tedious step for the client.
 They let you prepare and file in a fast and inexpensive way by importing the files.
 You then enter some information and the algorithms embedded in the software do the rest.

-The software is highly intelligent, but I would not go as far as to say it is artificially intelligent.
+The software is highly intelligent, but I would not go as far to say it is artificially intelligent.

 This tax prep software has a lot of benefits that support our digitally driven world.

-For example, you can take a picture of your W-2 on your smartphone or tablet, verify the information, and Turbo Tax will place the data in the proper tax forms.
+For example, you can take a picture of your W-2 on your smart phone or tablet, verify the information, and Turbo Tax will place the data in the proper tax forms.
 Never having to leave the comfort of your home to send out your tax documents.

 If you ever run into a real predicament, Turbo Tax also implements a SmartLook system where you can press a “mayday” button and a CPA will show up on screen to answer the question for you.